Trade Support Loans

 Payments are made in monthly instalments in arrears and Australian Apprentices apply and may then opt in every six months for a further six instalments.

-If you would like to pay back your TSL loan earlier, you will need to contact the Australian Tax Office (ATO).
+If you would like to pay back your loan earlier, you will need to contact the Australian Tax Office (ATO).

 How do I get a Trade Support Loan?

-Your provider will take you (and your parent or guardian, if you’re under 18) through the loan program in detail.
+BUSY At Work will take you (and your parent or guardian, if you’re under 18) through the loan program in detail.

 Download the Trade Support Loan Fact Sheet (PDF).